barebaric/belt-sander/README.md

 * Speed controllable brushless motor.

-* Belt change and alignment adjustment with no tools.
+* Belt change ~~and alignment adjustment~~ with no tools. *I had to compromise, because after adding the electronics there was not enough space for a large belt alignment screw - belt alignment now does require a hex key driver*

-- Low profile form factor of less than 14cm - the sander should fit into a drawer when not in use.
+* Low profile form factor of less than 14cm - the sander should fit into a drawer when not in use.

 * Modular design to allow for customization and faster/cheapter iteration during development.

 * Ideally: Option to power from two 18V batteries.